hubmapconsortium/software-docs/docs/apis.md

 ---
 layout: page
 ---

 # HuBMAP APIs

-The following five APIs, available as RESTful web services, are available which support data ingest, querying and delivery of metadata.
+The following five APIs, available as RESTful web services, support data ingest, querying, and delivery of metadata.
 Data delivery is available via the [Globus Transfer Service](https://www.globus.org/data-transfer) and [Globus Transfer API](https://docs.globus.org/api/transfer/).
 See the [HuBMAP IDs](#HUBMAPIDS) section below for information about the ids used by the HuBMAP APIs.

 ### Ingest API
 The Ingest API supports writing data and metadata to HuBMAP.
-It is used when Tissue Mapping Centers (TMCs) contribute data and also to deposit derived data resulting from the execution of pipelines.
+Tissue Mapping Centers (TMCs) use it to contribute data to HuBMAP and the HIVE uses it to deposit derived data resulting from the execution of pipelines.
 - [GitHub](https://github.com/hubmapconsortium/ingest-ui)
 - [Smart API](https://smart-api.info/ui/5a6bea1158d2652743c7a201fdb1c44d)

 ### UUID API
-The UUID API supports all donor and tissue sample registration and submission of data and collection of provenance information via the Ingest UI.
+The UUID API supports donor and tissue sample registration, submission of data, and collection of provenance information via the Ingest UI.
 The Ingest UI is a web user interface used by the Tissue Mapping Centers (TMCs) when contributing raw and derived data which result from the execution of pipelines.
 - [GitHub](https://github.com/hubmapconsortium/uuid-api)

 ### Search & Index API
 The Search & Index API supports searching and reindexing of HuBMAP metadata and data.
-The /search endpoint returns sets of data entities matching specified queries for Donors, Tissue Samples and Datasets.
-The /reindex endpoint is used internally to index new and changed entities, this endpoint is not accessible externally, but only from other APIs that create, update or delete entities.
+The /search endpoint returns sets of data entities matching specified queries for Donors, Tissue Samples, and Datasets.
+The /reindex endpoint is used internally to index new and changed entities, this endpoint is not accessible externally, but only from other APIs that create, update, or delete entities.
 - [GitHub](https://github.com/hubmapconsortium/search-api)
 - [Smart API](https://smart-api.info/ui/7aaf02b838022d564da776b03f357158)

 ### Ontology/UBKG API
 The Ontology API accesses an instance of a **Unified Biomedical Knowledge Graph** (UBKG), a neo4j knowledge graph that links infomation from a variety of biomedical vocabulary systems.
 The HuBMAP instance of UBKG includes HuBMAP's **application ontology** that represents the HuBMAP operational model.
 - [UBKG](https://ubkg.docs.xconsortia.org/), including links to relevant GitHub repositories
 - [Smart API](https://smart-api.info/ui/96e5b5c0b0efeef5b93ea98ac2794837)